waku-org/docs.waku.org/docs/overview/use-cases.md

 title: Use Cases
 ---

-Waku is a decentralized communication network, facilitating secure and private person-to-person and machine-to-machine communication without a central authority.
+Waku is a decentralised communication network, facilitating secure and private person-to-person and machine-to-machine communication without a central authority.
 It supports various use cases, including but not limited to:

 ### Chat Messengers

-Waku can be used as the communication layer when building a private, decentralized, and censorship-resistant messenger.
+Waku can be used as the communication layer when building a private, decentralised, and censorship resistant messenger.

 #### Demos